-Some participants will be sharing a room with one or more people they don't know.
-We understand that this can be very difficult, but it allows as many people as possible to participate in Autscape.
-Where interaction and noise level choices are not the same, the most restrictive level must be followed.
+Some participants will be sharing a room with someone they don't know.
+We understand that this can be very difficult.
+Where interaction and noise level choices are not the same, the more restrictive level must be followed.

-We will try to match you up with the most compatible roommate(s) we can find.
+We will try to match you up with the most compatible roommate we can find.

-- If noises disturb you, earplugs may help you sleep more comfortably. - If you are up a lot in the night, please be quiet and respectful of your sleeping roommate(s). - You can choose to have a 'no interaction' room, and please respect it if your roommate(s) would prefer not to interact in the room.
+- If noises disturb you, earplugs may help you sleep more comfortably. - If you are up a lot in the night, please be quiet and respectful of your sleeping roommate. - You can choose to have a 'no interaction' room, and please respect it if your roommate would prefer not to interact in the room.